xXinous/Shadows-and-Sanctity/README.md

 #English

 The files in this repository are for the game Shadows and Sanctity, which is used for non-profit purposes and is part of my portfolio as a beginner game developer.
-It is available to play on the web at the link: [[link to the game](https://xinous.itch.io/shadows-and-sanctity)]
+It is available to play on the web at the link: [[Itch.io](https://xinous.itch.io/shadows-and-sanctity)]

 The audio files were made by myself, Marcelo "Xinous" Pessoa, or taken from free banks on the internet.